Angèle Hug

 Angèle Hug (born 30 July 2000) is a French slalom canoeist who has competed at the international level since 2017.
-She competes in the C1 and K1 events, having competed in C2 Mixed with Théo Roisin in 2017.
+She competes in the C1, K1 and kayak cross, and also competed in C2 Mixed with Théo Roisin in 2017.
 She is from Les Ollières-sur-Eyrieux in the Ardèche department of France.

+Career

+Hug won a silver medal in the kayak cross event at the 2024 Summer Olympic in Paris.

+She also won the gold medal in kayak cross at the 2025 ICF Canoe Slalom World Championships in Penrith.

+Hug won three medals (two silvers and one bronze) at the European Championships.